Edinburgh, Scotland, UK travel guide

 Practical Tips

-Best Time to Visit Edinburgh, Scotland
+Best Time to Visit Edinburgh, Scotland, UK

 Late Spring (April-May): Enjoy milder weather, blooming gardens, and fewer crowds before the summer rush.
 It's perfect for exploring on foot.